 - Net debt / EBITDA:

-Adjusted EBITDA gives a true economic picture of the company.
-Adjusting or normalizing EBITDA is a process to see what would have been earnings of the company if those exceptional items were not there.
-Non – operating expenses and one time charges to be adjusted are restructuring charges & provisions, litigation charges, loss or profit on sale of assets, gains or losses associated with accounting changes, losses due to fire, earthquake or floods and insurance claim proceeds.
+Adjusted EBITDAAdjusted EBITDA gives a true economic picture of the company.
+Adjusting or normalizing EBITDA is a process to see what would have been the earnings of the company if those exceptional items were not there.
+Non–operating expenses and one-time charges to be adjusted are restructuring charges & provisions, litigation charges, loss or profit on the sale of assets, gains or losses associated with accounting changes, losses due to fire, earthquake, or floods, and insurance claim proceeds.

 - Enterprise Value to EBITDA (EV / EBITDA)